Bodacious/blogit/README.md

 * Code Syntax Highlighting CSS file (add `*= require pygments` to your app's stylesheet)
 * CSS themes

+## Modular

+We're designing blogit to be as modular as possible, so you can pick and choose the elements you'd like to use.

+* For **Admin CMS** please install [blogit-admin](https://github.com/katanacode/blogit-admin)

 ## Documentation

 Full documentation and how-to guides available here: http://blogit.katanacode.com